lumaverse/fundly-style-guide/README.md

     gulp bump:minor
     gulp bump:major

-Following a version bump use the following campaigns, replacing the version number:
+Following a version bump use the following commands, replacing the version number:

     gulp build
     git commit -am"Distribution build and bump to v0.4.5"